 In the US, neobanks like Chime address specific use-cases like instant payment.
 What would be the use-case in Indian scenario, where the traditional banking sector is largely technologically in sync?

 It is difficult to compare India to outside markets.
 Payments is a solved problem in India.
 To create a neobank, we have to address a problem statement focused on India.
-Banks are doing a good job here.
+Fortunately, or unfortunately, banks are doing a good job here.
 But there is a gap evolving in terms of consumer expectations.
 On one side, they [the young customers] see Swiggy, Zomato, Amazon on phone, and then they see [banking apps like] ICICI and HDFC.
 They see a stark difference—in terms of navigation experience, service.
-What banks did is when it came to apps, they put a [bank] branch experience on mobile.
-So, there are like menus, counters, and you [have to] pick up and choose; in terms of financial service, there is a wait time of 48 to 72 hours.
+What banks did is when it came to mobile apps, they put a [bank] branch experience on mobile.
+So, there are like menus, counters, you pick up and choose, and, in terms of financial service, there is a wait time of 48 to 72 hours.
 I don't think today's customer world operates that way.
 They want everything recommended and contextual.
 A customer isn’t able to answer a question of which is the best bank [to hold an] account currently, but if you ask them which is the best taxi app or food delivery service, they will have answer.
 They don't have the answer for the bank account question because they don't perceive a difference [between two bank services]; everything is the same.

 What do you see as the future of traditional banks?
 How can banks compete with the modular flexibility afforded for a neobank?
 Will it need a core infrastructure revamp?